jostrm/azure-rai-hax/instructions/scenarios/scenario-1-rai-dashboard.md

 In this lab there is 2 TASKS:

 ### About TASK 1 - Run the learning module,
-Here a Sandbox environment is provided, and you will  get familiar with Responsible AI.
+You will  get familiar with Responsible AI.

 ### About TASK 2 - Run the lab from GITHUB, to be able to adjust scenarios

-Here you may use the Sandbox, or your own Azure machine learning workspace.
+Here you will use your own Subscription, and create your own Azure machine learning workspace.

 You will be able to choose a DEMO scenario, run a notebook that generated 2 artifacts, pipelines: